-Prices of the Renault Kaptur SUV might fall within the range of Rs.
+Prices of the Renault Kaptur crossover might fall within the range of Rs.
 12 lakh – Rs.
 15 lakh (ex-showroom).

 Based on the Duster platform, the Renault Kaptur is likely to be priced quite competitively against its rivals like Mahindra XUV500.

 The French car manufacturer, Renault is ready to roll out a handful of new products and facelifts by the end of this year.
 While the Duster facelift will have its world debut in June, the all-new Kaptur crossover could be revealed in coming August followed by its launch in 2017 festive season.
 In Renault’s India product lineup, the Kaptur will be positioned as premium model that will sit above the Duster.
 Reports suggest that the new Renault crossover, similar to its European model, could be named – Renault Captur.
 However, no official word has been made on the same.
 While the Europe-spec version is designed on the Clio’s platform, the India-bound model will use the Duster’s MO platform.
 Proportionally, it will be longer and wider than its European cousin.
 The Renault Kaptur has a contemporary appeal with features like V-shaped front grille, signature badge, pronounced wheel arches and sporty rear design.